I’m probably not the person you may have in mind when you think of a homeless person, as I’m now a director of two psychology clinics.

 - You could provide the couch or spare room to a friend or family member at risk of homelessness.

-- If you are an employer, you might be able to help out a staff member who is homeless to move into more stable housing by providing the job that supports them financially.
-Be open and talk to your staff, and bear in mind that some may need that job more than others.
+- If you are an employer, you might be able to help out a staff member who is homeless, to move into more stable housing by providing the job that supports them financially.
+Be open and talk to your staff, and bear in mind that some may need that job or hours more than others.

 - If you are able to donate to charities that help the homeless, then this is really great idea.